 FedDev Ontario will provide funding to eligible projects that support:

-- Strategic Community Economic Planning: Enhance the economic base and competitiveness of Francophone communities and small- and medium-sized enterprises; and
+- Strategic Community Economic Planning: Enhance the economic base and competitiveness of Francophone communities and small- and medium-sized enterprises.

 I. Eligible Applicants

-Recognizing that EDI is designed to meet the needs of Ontario's Francophone communities (OLMCs in Ontario), eligible recipients normally include Francophone or bilingual organizations located in southern Ontario and provide programs or services in French to the Francophone community.
+Eligible applicants normally include Francophone or bilingual organizations located in southern Ontario that provide programs or services in French to the Francophone community.
 This includes:

 - Community economic development corporations;